Quantum Vision Clustering: Preliminaries on Quantum Computing

 \subsection{Adiabatic Quantum Computing}

-The quantum state $\ket{\psi(t)}$ of a system of qubits varies with time according to the Schr\"odinger equation:
+\Rone{In the previous sections, we introduced fundamental quantum primaries.
+In this section, we present how quantum annealing works in D-wave. } The quantum state $\ket{\psi(t)}$ of a system of qubits varies with time according to the Schr\"odinger equation:

 where $H(t)$ is an operator called the Hamiltonian of the quantum system.
 At each time $t$, $H(t)$ describes the energy of the quantum state.
-Encoding the QUBO problem in a Hamiltonian $H_{QUBO}(t)$ means that the answer is the state of the qubits when $H_{QUBO}(t)$ is in the lowest energy state.
-Initializing $H_{QUBO}$ in its lowest energy state is problematic because it is complex.
+Encoding the QUBO problem in a Hamiltonian $H_{QUBO}(t)$ means that the answer is the state of the qubits when $H_{QUBO}(t)$ is in the lowest energy state. \Rone{Since we do not know the lowest energy state of the QUBO prior, we could not initialize the $H_{QUBO}$ in that state}.
 Many researchers use the strategy of Adiabatic Quantum Computing to compute the lowest energy state of a complex quantum system, which is where we initialize the quantum system in the lowest energy state of some easy-to-compute Hamiltonian $H_{BASIC}$, and form our Hamiltonian as the interpolation between them:

 The Adiabatic Theorem states that as long as $0 \leq t \leq T$ is varied slowly enough, $H$ will remain in its ground state throughout the interval $[0, T]$, so when we measure the quantum state at time $T$, the system will be in its ground state and satisfy the QUBO problem \cite{farhi2000quantum}.